-'I felt like a truck hit me': Red Wings dietician Lisa McDowell overcomes coronavirus
+'I felt like a truck hit me': Red Wings dietitian Lisa McDowell overcomes coronavirus

 An unrelenting fever, difficulty breathing, she was forcing herself to get up and do simple tasks.

 “I was very sick for at least three weeks,” McDowell said.
-“I would say during that time I was very very, very sick and I thought, ‘My God, am I going to die sick’ for about 10 days.”
+“I would say during that time I was very very, very sick and I thought, ‘My God, am I going to die sick?’ for about 10 days.”

 Three weeks of agony, pure and simple.